ReCodEx/worker/README.md

 ## How to run it

-- Install and start RabbitMQ (the daemon is currently hardwired to localhost)
-- Install Python 3, python-yaml and the pika library
+- Install ZeroMQ, version at least 4.0.
+Package name should be `libzmq3-dev`
+- Install ZeroMQ C++ binding.
+Clone repository from [https://github.com/zeromq/cppzmq](https://github.com/zeromq/cppzmq) to same parent folder as this repo.
+Eq if you have this repo in path `/opt/src/basic-worker`, so `cppzmq` folder should be in the directory `/etc/src/`.
+- Install CMake, GNU Make, G++ > 5
 - Install isolate
+- Build as `cmake . && make`
-- Run `main.py`
+- Run `./basic-worker`